frenchie4111/frenchie4111.github.io/_posts/2021-05-02-Designing-a-guitar-with-hot-swappable-pickups.md

 #### Lots and Lots and Lots of prototyping

 My favorite part of having a 3d printer is how fast I can prototype parts.
 For this part I designed and printed 5 iterations of the mechanism before I was satisfied.
-The biggest challenge here figuring out how big I needed the holes to be, and finding the smallest size magnet that would work.
+The biggest challenge here was figuring out how big I needed the holes to be, and finding the smallest size magnet that would work.

 {: .center}
 ![/images/guitar/04A1CF82-A386-4316-A6C5-2966899B3414_1_201_a.jpg](/images/guitar/04A1CF82-A386-4316-A6C5-2966899B3414_1_201_a.jpg)